Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 The solution architecture consists of the following Azure components:

 * **Azure SQL DB**, used to store several different types of data, pre-process the transactional data for modeling, and generate pricing suggestions.
 A premium edition (P1) is recommended as the larger tables take advantage of clustered columnstore indices.
 * **Azure Storage** account, used to save the model and intermediate data in **Blobs**.
-* A model build **AzureML web service**, running in batch mode.
+* An **AzureML web service** for building models, running in batch mode.
 * A collection of several interactive **Azure ML services** for querying the model.
 All services are created by turning the pricing engine package into a web service on the AzureML platform.
 * A **PowerBI dashboard**, hosted in a **Azure Web App**
 * **Azure Data Factory** for scheduling regular execution

-Because every business system is different, the pre-configured solution does not include data flows from your business system to the SQL database, or the flow of decisions pricing from the analyst to the business systems (e.g. ERP).
+Because every business system is different, the pre-configured solution does not include data flows from your business system to the SQL database, or the flow of pricing decisions back to business systems (e.g. ERP).
 An [integration partner](https://appsource.microsoft.com/en-us/product/cortana-intelligence/microsoft-cortana-intelligence.demand-forecasting-for-retail)
 can connect these data paths for you.

 ### Known limitations

 The pre-configured solution necessarily makes some simplifying assumptions.
-We will describe how to modify the solution below.

 Some of the functional limitations are:

 * We compute short-term elasticities only.
 In the short term, demand is less price-elastic than in the long term.
-  For example, if a grocery store raises prices mildly, customers will pay the higher price, rather than driving to another store.
-Demand is relatively inelastic.
+  For example, if a grocery store raises prices, customers will pay the higher price if the increment is small, rather than driving to another store: short term demand is relatively inelastic.
-  In the long run, customers may choose not to come to the more expensive store in the first place and demand will fall more.
+  But in the long run, customers may choose not to come to the more expensive store in the first place and demand will fall more.
 * While the model internally works with arbitrary periods, the solution has a weekly periodicity baked into how the data is aggregated in pre-processing the ADF pipeline.
 * The ADF pipeline works with one dataset only.
 To use with multiple datasets, we recommend you duplicate the solution.
-It will be more cost efficient, but more work to configure, to duplicate and re-configure just the ADF activities and not the services or databases.
+It will be more cost efficient, but more work to configure to duplicate and re-configure just the ADF activities and not the services or databases.
 * We don't check any business rules, such as "the pick-up channel must be prices the same or lower as the delivery channel"
-* Segmentation must be provided externally - we don't yet generate customer segments automatically
+* Segmentation must be provided externally - we don't yet generate customer segments automatically.

-The accuracy of the models will be limited
+In these cases the accuracy of the models will be limited:

-* for new products with short time series,
+* for the introduction of new products with little or no sales history,
-* in scenarios where prices change due to anticipation of demand change by the seller which is not predictable from the data.
+* in scenarios where prices change due to anticipation of demand change by the seller that is not predictable from the data.
 For example, a decline in demand for a device when a new version is about to be released (Osborne effect).
   Seasonal variation seen in the data, on the other hand, is modeled, given sufficient history.